0xE111/djangle/README.md

 # Cheatsheet

 Djangle is a template which simplifies development & deployment of django apps.
-It's based on docker & docker-compose.
+It's based on docker & docker compose.

 ## Start new project locally